Ukrainian SMRK VC Fund exits from Preply

 - In 2020, Preply closed a $10 million round, the total amount of funds raised amounted to $15 million.
-The founders did not disclose the evaluation of the startup at the time, but according to Andriy Dovzhenko, SMRK’s exit was based on that evaluation.
+The founders did not disclose the valuation of the startup at the time, but according to Andriy Dovzhenko, SMRK’s exit was based on that valuation.

 - Polish INOVO acquired SMRK’s stake.
 Moreover, it also invested directly in Preply.
 The amount of the deal was not disclosed.

 - According to Dovzhenko, the exit multiple is 3.2x, and he said it is “a good result.”